The Ultimate Guide to Amazon Marketing

-As Amazon turns 21 this year, it has solidified its position as the leader in ecommerce with astounding growth since its humble beginnings in 1997.
-Since then, Amazon’s online sales have increased by 18,233% and is one of the world’s most trusted ecommerce websites.
+Amazon has solidified its position as the leader in ecommerce with astounding growth since its humble beginnings in 1997.
+Since then, Amazon’s online sales have increased by 18,233% and is one of the world’s most trusted ecommerce business websites.

 According to a Walker Sands Future of Retail study, a total of 84% of U.S. consumers made purchases from Amazon in 2017 – half of which are Amazon Prime subscribers.
 For perspective, the country’s population is nearly 327 million people.

 Due to this exponential growth in sales and widespread Amazon Prime adoption, Amazon is the ultimate virtual marketplace for reaching consumers.
-At this point, if your goods are not available through Amazon, you are missing out on more than 1.5 billion consumers.
-Beyond offering your products on Amazon, investing in Amazon marketing in 2019 is also a must.
+At this point, if your brand store goods are not available on the Amazon platform, you are missing out on more than 1.5 billion consumers.
+Beyond offering your products on Amazon, investing in Amazon marketing services is also a must.

 What is Amazon marketing?

-Like how might you advertise on other platforms, Amazon marketing requires you to use keywords to appear in searches and bid for ad placement.
-There are several ad types for Amazon marketing including sponsored products, sponsored brands (formerly headline search ads) and product display ads.
+Like how you might advertise on other platforms, Amazon marketing requires you to use keywords to appear in searches and bid for Amazon ad placement.
+There are several ad types for Amazon marketing strategies including sponsored products, sponsored brands (formerly headline search ads) and product display ads.

-Sponsored brand ads, or headline search ads, appear above the search results listing and can link to any specific page on Amazon.
-This is helpful for promoting your overall brand to consumers versus selling an individual product.
+Sponsored brand ads, or headline search ads, appear above the search results listing and can link to any specific page on the Amazon marketplace.
+This is helpful for promoting your overall brand store to consumers versus selling an individual product.
 Additionally, sponsored brand ads can help drive consumers to browse all of your offerings and potentially purchase multiple products rather than just the one they were looking for.

 Although these ad types drive fewer direct sales, they increase brand awareness.
 If a sponsored brand ad doesn’t generate a sale during a consumer’s first search, it can put your brand in their consideration set for future purchases.